 - I like to talk about my goals

 - Feel better in making decisions

 - I don't want my brother and mom making my choices

 - Get more ideas from Circle

 Circle

-- I introduced Mike to my nephew who included him in some fraternity stuff - I am proud to be a part of this Circle.
+- I introduced Mike to my nephew who included him in some fraternity stuff - of this Circle.
 I have learned much more than any formal structure would ever teach me about Mike. - Mike is the expert on his life.